ktaylor63/southeast/site/content/wildlife/fishes/brook-trout.md

 ---
-title: 'Brook trout'
+title: "Brook trout"
-scientific: 'Salvelinus fontinalus'
+scientific: "Salvelinus fontinalus"
-description: 'The brook trout is a fish native to the eastern United States, and is often referred to as speckled trout, spotted trout, brookie, and squaretail.
-“Brookies” are considered an indicator species, because they help indicate the health or overall quality of the waters they inhabit.'
+description: "The brook trout is a fish native to the eastern United States, and is often referred to as speckled trout, spotted trout, brookie, and squaretail.
+“Brookies” are considered an indicator species, because they help indicate the health or overall quality of the waters they inhabit."
 type: species-profile
 js: /js/species-profile.js
 aliases:
   - /wildlife/fish/brook-trout
   - /species/fish/brook-trout
   - /species/fishes/brook-trout
 tags:
-    - 'Brook Trout'
+  - "Brook Trout"
-    - 'Chattahoochee Forest National Fish Hatchery'
+  - "Chattahoochee Forest National Fish Hatchery"
   - Connecticut
   - Delaware
   - Fish
   - Georgia
-    - 'Greers Ferry National Fish Hatchery'
+  - "Greers Ferry National Fish Hatchery"
   - Indiana
   - Maine
   - Maryland
   - Massachusetts
   - Michigan
   - Minnesota
-    - 'New Hampshire'
+  - "New Hampshire"
-    - 'New Jersey'
+  - "New Jersey"
-    - 'New York'
+  - "New York"
-    - 'North Carolina'
+  - "North Carolina"
   - Ohio
   - Pennsylvania
-    - 'Rhode Island'
+  - "Rhode Island"
-    - 'South Carolina'
+  - "South Carolina"
   - Tennessee
   - Vermont
-    - 'West Virginia'
+  - "West Virginia"
   - Wisconsin
+  - "Wolf Creek National Fish Hatchery"
 hero:
   name: eastern-brook-trout.jpg
-    alt: 'A colorful green/brown and red trout covered in small red spots.'
+  alt: "A colorful green/brown and red trout covered in small red spots."
-    caption: 'A wildlife biologist holds a small eastern brook trout.
-Photo by Steve Droter, Chesapeake Bay Program.'
+  caption: "A wildlife biologist holds a small eastern brook trout.
+Photo by Steve Droter, Chesapeake Bay Program."
-updated: 'October 5th, 2018'
+updated: "October 5th, 2018"
 ---

 - **Taxon:** Freshwater fish
 - **Range:** Native to the Easter United States
 - **Status:** Not listed under the Endangered Species Act

 The brook trout is a fish native to the eastern United States, and is often referred to as speckled trout, spotted trout, brookie, and squaretail.
 “Brookies” are considered an indicator species, because they help indicate the health or overall quality of the waters they inhabit.
 Large numbers of brook trout found in a stream indicate a healthy environment while a decline indicates deteriorating habitat and poor water quality.

 {{< scroller-list tag="Brook Trout" section="news" >}}
 {{< scroller-list tag="Brook Trout" section="articles" >}}